jmontleon/pixelbook-fedora/README.md

 ## Keyboard

 ### Hotkeys
+- `sudo dnf -y install pixelbook-udev` if you haven't already

+### Screen Orientation
-- `sudo dnf -y install pixelbook-keyboard-hotkeys`
+- `sudo dnf -y install pixelbook-udev` if you haven't already
+- `sudo dnf -y update kernel` to get a pixelbook kernel with the sensor modules enabled.
+- reboot

 ### Capslock
 To use the Search key as a Capslock: